harvestingmoon/harvestingmoon/README.md

 Current Undergraduate studying Business Analytics @ NUS :)

-=* don't really know what type here but let's just say I like coding & exploring algorithms (although they can be a pain in the ass to debug)
+=* don't really know what to type here but let's just say I like coding & exploring algorithms (although they can be a pain in the ass to debug and understand...)